-- 1. Originally Installed Software: The software/apps originally installed by GMSD must remain on the iPad in usable condition and be easily accessible at all times.
+- 1. Originally Installed Software: The software/apps originally installed by the General McLane School District must remain on the iPad in usable condition and be easily accessible at all times.
 Periodic checks of the iPads will be made to ensure that students have not removed required apps. - 2.
 Additional Software: Students are not allowed to load extra software/apps on their iPads.
-GMSD will synchronize the iPads so that they contain the necessary apps for school work.
-Students will not synchronize iPads to their assigned iPad to include home syncing accounts. - 3.
-Inspection: Students may be selected at random to provide their iPad for inspection, including all materials present on the iPad. - 4.
-Re-image: In the event of a software issue, students should notify their teacher.
-The iPad may need to be re-imaged.
-Re-imaging will restore the default applications and settings.
-Any work not saved in the student's OneDrive Account may be lost. - 5.
+General McLane School District will synchronize the iPads so that they contain the necessary apps for schoolwork.
+Students will not synchronize iPads or add apps to their assigned iPad to include home syncing accounts. - 3.
+Inspection: Students may be selected at random to provide their iPads for inspection.
+These inspections may include an inspection of all materials saved on the iPad. - 4.
+Re-image - i.
+In the event of a software issue, students should notify their teacher. - ii.
+Re-imaging will restore the default applications and settings. - iii.
+Any work not saved in the student's One Drive account may be lost. - b.
 Software upgrades: Upgrade versions of licensed software/apps are available from time to time.
 Upgrades will be handled by school personnel.
-Students are not to upgrade software on their device.
+Students are not to upgrade software on their devices unless directed by their teacher.